Edward Packard (businessman, born 1819): Fertiliser business

 He built up the E. Packard & Co. business in artificial fertilisers at Bramford near Ipswich, Suffolk.
 As the honorific President of Ipswich Museum, worked to shape that institution into a resource for scientific education.

 Commencing experimental workings at Snape in 1843, and entering contracts for supply of the raw materials (freighted by barges and lighters), Packard set up his first factory in Ipswich in an old flour-mill on the Orwell quay in 1847.
 This was used as a coprolite warehouse after he relocated the processing works to Bramford (by 1854), as rail freight became available and the sulphurous fumes from the works demanded more rural location.
 Such was his success that the elder Packard (nicknamed 'The Coprolite King' or, more informally, 'the Golden Muck-Man of Ipswich') served as Mayor of the Borough in 1868.

+Edward Packard, senior, retired about 1889, and his business was the run by his sons Edward Packard, junior, and Henry Wood Packard.